Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 Try the live demo here: Kisan Salahkaar live demo.

 For governments, NGOs, cooperatives, farmer producer organisations, agri-input companies, and rural development teams, that matters because agricultural advice is usually fragmented.
-A farmer may ask one person about crop choice, another about a pest, another about fertiliser, and another about price signals.
-Kisan Salahkaar gives organisations a licenceable starting point for bringing those everyday advisory moments into one controlled digital channel.
+A farmer may ask one person about crop choice, another about a pest, another about fertiliser, and another about nearby price signals.
+Kisan Salahkaar gives organisations a white-label product foundation for bringing those everyday advisory moments into one controlled digital channel.

 For commercial licensing, white-label deployment, reseller rights, or a government/NGO rollout discussion, use the contact page.